New inmates at Adams County prison cause record COVID-19 spike - Mississippi's Best Community Newspaper

 New inmates at Adams County prison cause record COVID-19 spike

-NATCHEZ — On Wednesday, Adams County set a new single day record of 59 new COVID-19 cases reported, based on data from the Mississippi State Department of Health.
+NATCHEZ — On Tuesday, Adams County set a new single-day record of 65 new COVID-19 cases reported, based on data from the Mississippi State Department of Health.
 The old record of 32 new cases in a single day was set on Jan.
 8 and tied on April 28.

-The county also broke is record of new cases reported in a seven-day period with 228 new cases reported between Wednesday, May 5, and Wednesday, May 12.
+The county also broke its record of new cases reported in a seven-day period with 228 new cases reported between Wednesday, May 5, and Wednesday, May 12.
 Norman Williams, a volunteer COVID-19 statistician for Adams County and Concordia Parish, said the prior seven-day record was set between Jan.
 5 and Jan.
 11 with 135 cases.

 Health department officials said the majority of these cases have been reported at the Adams County Correctional Facility near U.S. 84, which holds U.S. Immigration and Customs Enforcement Agency inmates.